apache/flink-web/docs/content/posts/howto-test-batch-source.md

 ## Contributing the source to Flink

-Lately, Flink community has externalized all the connectors to external repositories that are sub-repositories of the official Apache Flink repository.
+Lately, the Flink community has externalized all the connectors to external repositories that are sub-repositories of the official Apache Flink repository.
 This is mainly to decouple the release of Flink to the release of the connectors.
 To distribute the created source, we need to follow [this official wiki page](https://cwiki.apache.org/confluence/display/FLINK/Externalized+Connector+development)